15. Tuples, Dictionaries, and Sets

 • Check if something is a subset of another set

-• Turn the set into a list (and you can turn a list into a set)
+• Turn the set into a list (and turn a list into a set)

 • Three operations of note for sets are union, intersection, and difference